 \textbf{Putting it all together.} We provide pseudocode for the complete sampling algorithm in Algorithm~\ref{alg:Blade}.
 The method operates by iteratively updating an ensemble of particles, alternating between the likelihood and prior steps discussed above.
 At the same time, the parameter $\rho$ follows an annealing schedule that gradually decreases towards zero.
 Annealing $\rho$ from large to small implements a smooth path from a smooth posterior with good mixing to the sharp one with improved accuracy.
 Further details are deferred to Appendix~\ref{sec:implementation-details}.

 \begin{remark} Like all other ensemble Kalman methods, when the ensemble size is finite, the statistical linearization in a single likelihood step of \texttt{Blade} is confined to a subspace spanned by the particles, meaning that it is typically not a full-rank update, which is sometimes problematic in other ensemble Kalman frameworks.
 However, since \texttt{Blade} alternates between likelihood and prior steps, the randomness and nonlinearity of the prior step generally implies that sampling trajectory will explore all dimensions (assuming a full-rank prior).
-To verify this, we empirically track the rank of the ensemble span accumulated over iterations.
-Fig.~\ref{fig:ensemble_rank} shows that the actual rank closely tracks the max possible rank. \end{remark}
+To verify this empirically, we track the dimensionality of explored space over iterations in the setting where the ensemble size (512) is significantly smaller than the ambient dimension (16384).
+At iteration $k$, we form the matrix whose columns are the concatenated particles from all iterations up to $k$: $[X^{0}, Z^{0}, \dots, X^{(k)}, Z^{(k)}]$.
+The accumulated rank is the rank of this matrix.
+Fig.~\ref{fig:ensemble_rank} shows that the actual rank closely tracks the max possible rank and it reaches the ambient dimension within 35 steps, indicating that \texttt{Blade} has sufficient posterior exploration without the low-dimensional confinement. \end{remark}